-Since you have congenital heart disease (CHD), it's very important for you to follow the "healthy-heart recommendations" for diet and activity.
-No matter what type of heart disease you have, a better overall level of physical fitness will help you do your normal daily activities more easily.
-Also, you have the same risk of developing other heart diseases, such as coronary artery disease or high blood pressure, as other people your age.
+When you have congenital heart disease, it's vital for you to follow healthy-heart recommendations for diet and activity.
+No matter what type of heart disease you have, better overall physical fitness will help you do your normal daily activities more easily.
+Also, you face a similar risk as other people in your age group when it comes to developing other cardiovascular conditions, such as coronary artery disease or high blood pressure.

 Follow these guidelines to keep your heart healthy:

 - Eat a healthy diet.

 - Maintain a reasonable body weight.

 - Stay at least moderately physically active, within any limits your cardiologist gives you.

 - Check your cholesterol level regularly, especially if your family has a history of heart disease.

 - Avoid smoking tobacco, using intravenous drugs, or taking street drugs.
 These behaviors are even riskier for you than for people without congenital heart disease.